Six-year-old girl competes in National Spelling Bee

 Madison and the other contestants, aged up to 15, are competing to be one of 50 to go on to the spelling bee's semi-final round on Thursday.

-They spell words on stage for an audience and live television at the Gaylord National Resort and Convention Centre in National Harbour, a few miles south of Washington, D.C.
+They spell words on stage for an audience and live television at the Gaylord National Resort and Convention Center in National Harbor, a few miles south of Washington, D.C.

 The contestants correctly spelled words such as "philately," the study of postage stamps and postal history; "hafiz" a term for someone who has memorized the Koran; and "flibbertigibbet," to describe a flighty person.
 The competition began with "witticism."